 TravisCI is a continuous integration hosting service that developers can use to develop and validate GitHub and Bitbucket-hosted applications programs.
 It can test all pull requests to make sure no untested code is released.
 You can simply log in with GitHub to set up your project.
 Includes pre-installed databases and resources that can quickly be activated in configuration build.
 According to some online reviews, TravisCI is great if you’re working on a small project and want to start building quickly.
 However, when you have a larger project that requires taking care of dependencies and performance and reliability of the builds, then you’ll probably run into some problems.

-Semaphore is one of the Jenkins alternatives that covers the entire CI/CD process that supports GitHub, Kubernetes, iOS, Docker, Kubernetes, and has over 100 tools preinstalled.
+Semaphore is one of the Jenkins alternatives that cover the entire CI/CD process that supports GitHub, Kubernetes, iOS, Docker, Kubernetes, and has over 100 tools preinstalled.
 It can automate any continuous delivery pipeline and provide control with customizable stages, parallel execution, dependency management, etc. According to online reviews, Semaphore builds are very fast, and the platform is easy to set up.
 However, users say that the UI can sometimes be confusing and that there’s a limited implementation of deployment pipelines.

 Buddy is a CI/CD platform that reduces the effort of configuring and maintaining Jenkins with a simple UI/UX that makes it very simple to create, evaluate, and deploy better applications.